alexhkurz/compiler-construction-2022/lecture-by-lecture.md

 ## Part 5: Code Generation

 - L11.1: We started working on [Webassembly](https://github.com/alexhkurz/compiler-construction-2022/blob/main/lecture-code-generation-1.md), the target language for our compiler.
 Homework: Install the required software as specified and verify that you can run webassembly locally.
+Do the exercise on `ass_in_arith-short.cc`.

 <!--coming up: